-Network Address Translation (NAT) The same as in routers, remaps LAN's private IP addresses to Internet-routable public IP addresses.
+Network Address Translation (NAT) As in routers, remaps LAN's private IP addresses to Internet-routable public IP addresses.

 Techniques for firewall reconnaissance and evasion:

 Port scanning The attacker performs a port scan to identify the firewall type and model.